This section features new books of interest to scitech professionals.

 9. The Engineering Scholarly Journal Channel.

 Introduction, 113.
 Engineering and Science Journal Characteristics: 1977, 1995, and 2001, 114.
-Engineers' and Scientists' Authorship and Reading of Scholarly Journals, 117.
-Changes in Information-Seeking and Reading Patterns Following Electronic Journals, 126.
+Engineers' and Scientists' Authorship and

 10. Engineers' Journal Information-Seeking and Reading Patterns in an Emerging Electronic Era.